Harm principle: Restrictions

 In On Liberty, J. S. Mill writes that his principle does not apply to persons judged as mentally ill, "barbarians" (which he assimilated to minors) and minors while the Declaration of the Rights of Man and of the Citizen did not concern women, slaves, foreigners and minors, as they were not citizens.

-Modern interpretation of the principle often does not make distinction of race or sex.
+Modern interpretations of the principle often does not make distinction of race or sex.